-Finding Common Good Among Evangelicals In The Political Season
+Finding 'Common Good' Among Evangelicals In The Political Season

 Unlike their white evangelical counterparts, black Christians overwhelmingly vote for Democrats; Pace said people who've faced a history of disenfranchisement often see the abortion debate differently.

-"When you are fighting to keep your family together; when you're fighting to keep your children safe — from criminals and from cops; when you don't know if someone's gonna pick up your resume because of your name; when you don't know how you're gonna send your kids to college — things like that, because things were set up that way to disenfranchise people," Pace said, "us fighting about an issue like this is something that we feel we can leave in God's hands."
+"When you are fighting to keep your family together; when you're fighting to keep your children safe — from criminals and from cops; when you don't know if someone's gonna pick up your résumé because of your name; when you don't know how you're gonna send your kids to college — things like that, because things were set up that way to disenfranchise people," Pace said, "us fighting about an issue like this is something that we feel we can leave in God's hands."

 Abortion is the key issue

 Doug Pagitt said the issue of abortion has come up again and again since the bus began touring in early October.
-He published an op-ed in USA Today this week, arguing that evangelicals should put more energy into reducing abortions than trying to criminalize them, and should vote against politicians who support Trump's agenda.
+He published an op-ed in USA Today this week, arguing that evangelicals should put more energy into reducing abortions than trying to criminalize them and should vote against politicians who support Trump's agenda.

 Kristan Hawkins, who runs the anti-abortion-rights group Students for Life, is a former evangelical who converted to Catholicism.
-She said she's heard this argument before, and doesn't think most conservative Christian voters will buy it because of how they view abortion.
+She said she has heard this argument before and doesn't think most conservative Christian voters will buy it because of how they view abortion.

 "There are certainly a lot of issues that Christians care about when they go to vote," Hawkins said.
 "But at the end of the day, we know there is a human rights atrocity happening inside of our country — and that atrocity is abortion."